isu-digital/isu-thesaurus/pages/about.md

 Olivia Wikle, head of Digital Scholarship and Initiatives, developed this website.
 For technical information, see the Technical Credits—CollectionBuilder section.
 The Library IT department supports the static server that hosts this site.

 Potential vocabularies to be added or enhanced:
-- Names associated with the Iowa State University community, including department names and personal names (in progress)
+- Names associated with the Iowa State University community, including department names (in progress)
 - Rights statements
+- Alternative subject terms
 - Genres used to categorize materials in Special Collections and University Archives
-- Alternative subject terms

-Other future development ideas:
+Other future development plans:
 - A reconciliation service for use with OpenRefine
-- Interlinking with Wikidata
+- Interlinking with Wikidata and ORCID

 ## Metadata elements (properties)